Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

 A 2D array with integer values representing the heightmap of the x-z dimensions of the build area.

+A `404` error is returned if no build area has been set.

 ## Example